roldriel/eones/README.md

 - ✅ Full support for `ZoneInfo` (PEP 615)
 - ✅ Zero external dependencies
 - ✅ Conversion to `datetime`, `date`, and native types
+- ✅ Human-friendly differences via `diff_for_humans` with locale support

+You can add more languages by creating a new file in `eones/locales/` with the translations for your locale.
+For example, `fr.py` for French.

 ---